chirapara/docs/source/settings.rst

 menu located in the top navigation bar.

-Assigning a User to a Site
+Assigning a user to a site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. In the top navigation bar, select Settings>User Management> Users.